danielfeitopin/mqtwister/README.md

 ## License

-📃 This project is licensed under the [GNU General Public License version 3](<https://opensource.org/license/gpl-3-0>).
-A copy of this license can be found in [LICENSE].
+📃 This project is licensed under the [GNU General Public License version 2](<https://opensource.org/license/gpl-2-0>).
+A copy of this license can be found in the [LICENSE] file, and in the [LICENSES] folder.

 <div align="center">